 Gaining CR populates comments (optional), enters ESIID, Original Tran ID, and selects OK

-ERCOT validates ESIID, submission timeframe and originating tran type; determines ESIID/BGN did not pass validation for one of these reasons (814_01 or 25 calendar day error)
+ERCOT validates ESIID, submission timeframe and originating tran type; determines ESIID/BGN did not pass validation for one of these reasons (814_01 or 15 calendar day error).

 Error message is displayed: “This issue is unable to proceed because the tran type for this Global ID is not an 814_01.
 Please enter a different ESIID/Original Tran ID or consult the Retail Market Guide to determine the proper course of action.”
-And/Or “Error: This issue is unable to proceed because the effective date of the originating transaction at this premise was more than 25 calendar days in the past.
+And/Or “Error: This issue is unable to proceed because the effective date of the originating transaction at this premise was more than 15 calendar days in the past.
 Please enter a different ESIID or consult the Retail Market Guide to determine the proper course of action.”(Fig 2.1.4.2a)